2025 Community Builders Workshop Series

 Sponsorship Opportunities

 The support of Community Builder sponsors will assist SEDA and local community partners in implementation of this initiative, further strengthening people, places and rural economies of Saskatchewan.
 Access the sponsorship package and reach out to SEDA at 306-384-5817 to discuss how you can play a role in this rural engagement initiative.
-Download the Sponsorship Package and consider partnering with SEDA and the five community host
+Download the Sponsorship Package and consider partnering with SEDA and the five community hosts.

 Workshop Facilitator: Peter Kenyon OAM, Director, Bank of I.D.E.A.S.